Jebel Barkal: Pyramids

-History of Excavation of the Site
+Excavation

 Napata’s urban remains have not yet been significantly excavated, but rubble heaps indicate that the area was probably home to major settlement in antiquity.
 There are no traces of a pre-Egyptian settlement, though this may change as more is uncovered at the site.
 The earliest buildings found at Napata date from the middle of the eighteenth Dynasty.
 The first archaeologist to work at the site was George A. Reisner who worked there from 1916-1920 and excavated a number of buildings.
 His first excavation at Napata was a large Meroitic structure (Named “B 100”) that dated to the first century CE.
 At first, Reisner assumed this to be an “administrative building”, though it is now known to have been a palace.

-Artifacts in Museums
+Artifacts in museums

-Colossal statue of King Aspelta from the Temple of Amun, Jebel Barkal.
-Boston Museum of Fine Arts.
+Colossal statue of King Aspelta from the Temple of Amun, Jebel Barkal in the Boston Museum of Fine Arts.